What's Hot: It'll Be Fun (For 374 Arlington Households) to Stay at the YMCA | Georgetown May Get a Sandlot By This Summer

 The move for enhanced bus service is aimed as a replacement for the 7.4-mile streetcar system for Columbia Pike and Crystal City that was cancelled fifteen months ago.
 The Columbia Pike line would’ve run from Skyline in Fairfax County along Columbia Pike to Pentagon City.

-See other articles related to: columbia pike bus, columbia pike
+See other articles related to: columbia pike, columbia pike bus

-This article originally published at http://dc.urbanturf.com/articles/blog/premium_bus_service_to_replace_columbia_pike_streetcar/10803
+This article originally published at https://dc.urbanturf.com/articles/blog/premium_bus_service_to_replace_columbia_pike_streetcar/10803.

 Most Popular...
 This Week • Last 30 Days • Ever